What does a Yard Worker do?

 - High school diploma or equivalent required.

-- Previous experience in yard work, landscaping, or a related field preferred.
+- Previous experience in landscaping, yard maintenance, or a related field preferred.

 - Knowledge of basic landscaping techniques and tools.

-- Ability to operate and maintain yard equipment safely and effectively.
+- Ability to operate yard equipment such as lawn mowers, trimmers, and leaf blowers.

 Is becoming a Yard Worker a good career path?